-- 1 Open the TrackRecord WebServer main window as described in "Entering and Exiting the WebServer" on page 89. - 2 Select the Outline Report you want to display from the Open list.
+- 1 Open the TrackRecord WebServer main window as described in "Entering and Exiting the WebServer" on page 91. - 2 Select an Outline Report from the Open list.
 If you have identified a Home Page report, you can open your Home Page by clicking on the link in the Control Area. - 3 Click a report header to show the items within that header.
+If you have enabled the Show Count on Un-Expanded Outlines feature in WebServer Administration, each header is followed by an item count.
 You can click the Expand All button to display all items in the report, or click Collapse All to hide items.
-You cannot collapse individual headers.

-- 4 To update an item in the TrackRecord database, click its reference in the Outline Report. - 5 To close the report, open another item or report.
+You cannot collapse individual headers. - 4 To update an item in the TrackRecord database, click its reference in the Outline Report. - 5 To close the report, open another item or report.

-Chapter 7 Working With Templates
+Working With Templates

 - Understanding Templates

 - Creating Templates

-- Setting the Default State
+- ◆ Setting the Default State

 - Associating Templates with a Header